Bok Choy — Nutrients, Health Benefits, And Shopping Tips

 Bok choy, a type of Chinese cabbage, is rich in vitamins A, C, and K.

-Store fresh bok choy in the refrigerator, in a plastic bag, and use within three to five days.
-Wash just before use.
-For longer storage, blanch and freeze bok choy in an airtight container or freezer bag for up to eight months.
+To maintain freshness, keep bok choy in the refrigerator inside a plastic bag with a slightly damp paper towel, and consume it within 3-5 days.
+For extended storage, blanch and freeze it in an airtight container or freezer bag for up to eight months.

 Health benefits